oktadev/okta-blog/_source/_posts/2022-04-28-gdpr-and-app-security.md

 If your organization is subject to GDPR, you'll need to know how to stay in compliance.
 This article will break down the details of this policy so that you understand its potential effects on your application.

 {% include toc.md %}

 ## What to know about GDPR

 GDPR, which officially took effect on May 25, 2018, primarily encourages organizations to properly handle user data and privacy.
-Those not in compliance can face fines, in some cases [large ones](https://gdpr.eu/the-gdpr-meets-its-first-challenge-facebook/).
+Those not in compliance can face fines, in some cases [large ones like Facebook](https://gdpr.eu/the-gdpr-meets-its-first-challenge-facebook/).

 ### GDPR requirements

 GDPR compliance imposes multiple requirements on your organization.
 Here is what you must include in your application:

 - Enhanced application security.
+For example, end-to-end encryption, multi-factor authentication, and so on.
 - Facilities for users to exercise their data privacy rights.
 - Quick data purge at a user's request.
 - Users given access to data collected from or about them.